DJBarnes/django-adminlte2-pdq/docs/source/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default Django-AdminLTE-2 will put the Apps on the Admin Index page into AdmineLTE Info Boxes.
+By default Django-AdminLTE-2 will put the Apps on the Admin Index page into AdminLTE Info Boxes.
 Setting this to True will change that look to the traditional Django list view.

 :Type: ``bool``